felixrl/godot-debug-console/addons/debug_console/README.md

 	DebugConsole.command_parser.register("hello",
 		func (args: PackedStringArray): print("hi!"))
 	```
-	This registers a command called `hello` which prints `hi!` to the regular Godot console every time it is executed.
+	This registers a command called `hello` which prints `hi!` to the regular Godot console every time it is executed via the console.

 NOTE: The registration only persists per runtime.
 This means that your command(s) should be added at the loading stage of your game.